What is the cost of working with you?

 - Improving your self-esteem and boosting self-confidence

-Do I really need a therapist or a life coach?
+Do I really need a therapist or coach?
 I can usually handle my problems.

 What are the sessions like?